ksolo/dom-server/README.md

 ## Resources

-* _No Resources Provided:  Use your noodle and puzzle it out_
+_No Resources Provided.
+Use your noodle and puzzle it out!_